Manulife launches new Singapore equity income strategy

 - The Singapore Opportunities Income Strategy will place a particular emphasis on small and mid-cap companies.
 PHOTO: YEN MENG JIIN, BT

-[SINGAPORE] Manulife Investments on Tuesday (Mar 3) announced the launch of a new Singapore-focused equity and income growth strategy under the Monetary Authority of Singapore’s (MAS) Equity Market Development Programme (EQDP).
+[SINGAPORE] Manulife Investments on Tuesday (Mar 3) gave details of a new Singapore-focused equity and income growth strategy under the Monetary Authority of Singapore’s (MAS) Equity Market Development Programme (EQDP).

 Manulife said the Singapore Opportunities Income Strategy aligns with EQDP’s broader market-building efforts, and is aimed at capturing the opportunities emerging as MAS’ enhancements strengthen the overall ecosystem, “particularly in areas of the market that remain under-researched”.